canonical/sphinx-docs-starter-pack/docs/tutorials/matter-and-thread-on-ubuntu.md

 ## 1. Set up Border Router on Machine A

-Refer to {doc}`/docs/how-tos/Setup OpenThread Border Router on Ubuntu` to set up and configure OTBR.
+Refer to {doc}`/docs/how-tos/otbr-on-ubuntu` to set up and configure OTBR.

 Then form a Thread network, using the following commands:
 ```bash